Dental Office Receptionist certificate

 Students challenging components are required to pay the

-full tuition fee for that section prior to examination.
+full tuition fee prior to examination.
 (Based on UFV's Course Challenge policy.)

 In addition to classroom activities, students will be